-My husband has a long-time friend who has struggled with his faith for years.
+My husband, Joe, has a long-time friend who has struggled with his faith for years.
 Recently, this man's faith got a major boost when his grandson was hospitalized because of a sudden and serious affliction.
-As he left his house to head for the emergency room, he spotted a neighbor walking along the road at a distance.
+As he left his house to head for the emergency room to see his grandson, he spotted a neighbor walking along the road at a distance.
 This neighbor had taken walks around the neighborhood every day for many years, and in all that time, she never so much as glanced at my husband's friend whenever he drove by.
 Desperate to hear from God that his grandchild would recover, this man prayed, "Lord, give me a sign that my grandson is going to be all right."
 Seconds later, the lady stopped in her tracks, looked at my husband's friend, and gave him a huge wave.
-Tears sprang to this man's eyes as he recognized the sign from heaven that he had so desperately needed.
+Tears sprang to the man's eyes as he recognized the sign from heaven that he had so desperately needed.
 And he is telling everyone who will listen about the kindness and goodness of God.

 Many Christians are afraid to ask God for signs because of Jesus' words in the Gospels, "An evil and adulterous generation seeks after a sign."
 (Matthew 12:39 NKJV) But we have to keep in mind that when the Master spoke these words, He was mainly addressing the religious people of His day who were not sincere God-seekers, and who would never believe in the Savior, no matter what He did.
 Throughout the pages of the Bible, we see that not only did many of God's people ask for signs, but in many cases, the Lord actually offered them signs, when He knew that it would strengthen their faith in Him.